 About the Program

 Sustainable Design implies making decisions at various scales of the built environment (buildings, communities, land use patterns, urban support systems) in ways that support environmental quality, social equity, and economic vitality.
-The undergraduate minor in Sustainable Design is jointly offered by the Department of Architecture and the Department of Landscape Architecture and Environmental Planning, but also includes interdisciplinary courses across campus.
+The undergraduate minor in Sustainable Design is jointly offered by the Department of Architecture and the Department of Landscape Architecture and Environmental Planning but also includes interdisciplinary courses across campus.
 The minor is open to all majors at UC Berkeley.

 Declaring the Minor

 Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
-These programs have set requirements and are noted officially on the transcript in the memoranda section, but they are not noted on diplomas.
+When completing their final requirements for the minor, students must submit the CED Minor Completion Form, available on the CED website.

 - Students must earn a 2.0 GPA in the upper division requirements for the minor.

 - Any course used in fulfillment of minor requirements may also be used to fulfill major and upper division CED non-major requirements.

 - Courses used to fulfill a breadth requirement may also be used to satisfy minor requirements.